patrickcapaldo/civi/README.md

     *   **Frontend Data Validation:** Performs basic checks (e.g., verifies the existence of key JSON files) to ensure the generated static files are present.
 (Note: More comprehensive frontend data validation tests can be added to `frontend/package.json` and executed here if needed).

     **Important:** This script ensures that only valid and correctly formatted data is propagated to the static JSON files, preventing potential visualization issues on the frontend.

+## Contributing

+We welcome contributions to the CIVI project!
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes, adhering to the existing code style and conventions.
+4. Write and run tests to ensure your changes work as expected.
+5. Submit a pull request with a clear description of your changes.

+## License

+This project is dual-licensed:

+-   **Software (codebase)**: Licensed under the [Polyform Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/).
+-   **Data, documentation, and other non-code content**: Licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

+Please see the [LICENSE](LICENSE) file for full details on both licenses.